3. Connecting to Oracle Database

 3.3.
 Connection Pool

-You can create a connection pool using the select_ai.create_pool and select_ai.create_pool_async methods
+You can create a connection pool using the select_ai.create_pool and select_ai.create_pool_async methods.
+After a pool is created, these methods configure Select AI operations to acquire and release connections from the pool for each operation.

 import select_ai